-Students will normally be required to have (or to be expecting) a first or upper second class honours degree, or an equivalent degree awarded by a university outside the United Kingdom.
-The degree may be in law or in a related discipline.
-We welcome applications from both law and non-law graduates.
-Students new to the academic study of law will be advised to read a number of recommended texts by way of induction before they begin the course.
-Students are also encouraged to attend the induction sessions provided in the week prior to the beginning of the course.
+You will normally be required to have (or to be expecting) a good honours degree, or an equivalent degree awarded by a university outside the United Kingdom.
+The degree may be in Law or in a related discipline.
+We welcome applications from both non-Law graduates and work experience-based candidates.

 Months of entry

 The LLM in International Economic Law provides the opportunity to study international economic institutions and the international law of trade and finance from a contemporary, public law perspective.
 It enables students to specialise in a wide range of key areas, such as the regulatory framework of the global trading system, the resolution of trade disputes, and the legal and policy mechanisms affecting foreign direct investment.
 It is ideally suited to students with a law, business, economics or other social sciences background.